1995 Murray State Racers football team

 The 1995 Murray State Racers football team represented Murray State University during the 1995 NCAA Division I-AA football season as a member of the Ohio Valley Conference (OVC).
 Led by third-year head coach Houston Nutt, the Racers compiled an overall record of 11–1, with a mark of 8–0 in conference play, and finished as OVC champion.
 Murray State advanced to the NCAA Division I-AA Football Championship playoffs, where they lost in the first round to Northern Iowa.

+Head coach Houston Nutt won the Eddie Robinson Award, annually to college football's top head coach in the NCAA Division I Football Championship Subdivision (formerly Division I-AA).